alexander-any7/django-bigtrill/README.md

 ### Features

 - Detects and updates references to the default Django `User` model
-- Creates a new custom user model in your chosen app
+- Creates a new custom user model in an app with a name you choose
 - Updates settings and migrations automatically
 - Provides admin integration for the new user model
+- Automatically creates backups of files before modification
+- Allows you to restore files from backup with a flag
+- Supports a dry run mode to preview changes without modifying files

 ---